Trifles (play): Themes Trifles explores the theme of identity through the absence of its key persona: Mrs. Wright. By leaving this character off stage, Glaspell demonstrates how a person's identity is "just as much constructed as innate". The audience can only form their perception of Mrs. Wright through the lens of the on-stage characters as they rehash and discuss her personal life and alleged crime, and these characters may not all perceive Mrs. Wright the same way. The varying perspectives of the group in the farmhouse afford the audience a well-rounded view of Mrs. Wright and how her identity is fluid and changes depending on the prejudices of the other characters.

 The power of silence speaks louder than actions in this drama.
 The theme of powerful silence is portrayed through the dynamic between men and women in the play.
-The women are mostly silent at the beginning of the play, and their minimal conversation consists mostly of trivial things—well, at least the men see it that way.
-The men believe that their comments and findings are "trifles," however, the power in their silence and trivial conversation is implied at the play’s end.
-Mrs. Hale and Mrs. Peters, find the dead canary and decide to hide it from the men.
+The women are mostly silent at the beginning of the play, and their minimal conversation consists mostly of trivial things—at least to the perspective of the men, who believe that their comments and findings to be "trifles;" however, the power in their silence and trivial conversation is implied at the play’s end.
+Mrs. Hale and Mrs. Peters find the dead canary and decide to hide it from the men.
 The women’s silence in their knowledge of the canary reflects the social position of women during the specified time period.
 The men saw their conversation as trivial, which was generally how women were viewed by men in society.
 The women’s silent solidarity on the topic of the canary reflects their understanding of Minnie’s oppression and the often-diminished role of women in society.

 The entrapment of women to the gendered role of domesticity is exemplified throughout the drama.
-Throughout the play, Mrs. Hale and Mrs. Peters are both shown to stay inside the house of Minnie Foster while the men go outside to do their "real work" of investigating this crime.
+Mrs. Hale and Mrs. Peters are both shown to stay inside the house of Minnie Foster while the men go outside to do their "real work" of investigating this crime.
 Although women are entrapped into this gendered role, "women's lives are both shaped and empowered under the restrictions of a domestic space".
 The domestic role in which the women are confined places them in the position to find the canary and solve the investigation.
 Because they stay inside while the men investigate, the two women find the dead canary and figure out the real meaning behind this murder.

 Trailing the portrayal of domestic roles, the portrayal of masculinity is another key element to this drama.
 The men leave the women inside to discuss “trifles” while they go outside to do the ‘real’ investigation.
 The play’s title "trifles" emphasizes that the men mock and dismiss women’s concerns.
 The male characters view the house and the women’s concerns as a physical space with no attached emotion.
 “Greek writer Xenophon, who insisted that the gods made women for indoors, and man for outdoor pursuits.”
 Ultimately, as the men diminish the women’s concerns, their ‘trifling’ concerns are what led to them solving the investigation.